History of Tuva: Independence

 The end of Qing rule in Tannu Uriankhai came quickly.
 On 10 October 1911, the Wuchang Uprising led to a full-scale revolution to overthrow the Qing, and soon afterwards many Chinese provinces rapidly declared their independence.
 Outer Mongolia declared its own independence from China on 1 December and expelled the Qing viceroy four days later.
 In the second half of December bands of Uriankhai began plundering and burning Han-owned shops.

 Uriankhai nobles were divided as to the best political course of action.
-The Uriankhai governor (Mongolian: amban-noyon), Gombo-Dorzhu, advocated becoming a protectorate of Russia, hoping that the Russians in turn would appoint him governor of Uriankhai.
+The Uriankhai governor (Mongolian: amban-noyon), Oyun Kombu-Dorzhu, advocated becoming a protectorate of Russia, hoping that the Russians in turn would appoint him governor of Uriankhai.
 But the princes of two other khoshuns preferred to submit to the new Outer Mongolian state under the theocratic rule of the Jebstundamba Khutukhtu of Urga.
 There were also nobles who wanted an independent country.

-Undeterred, Gombu-Dorzhu sent a petition to the Frontier Superintendent at Usinsk stating that he had been chosen as leader of the independent Tannu Uriankhai state.
+Undeterred, Kombu-Dorzhu sent a petition to the Frontier Superintendent at Usinsk stating that he had been chosen as leader of the independent Tannu Uriankhai state.
 He asked for protection, and proposed that Russian troops be sent immediately into the country to prevent China from restoring its rule over the region.
 There was no reply because three months earlier the Tsarist Council of Ministers had already decided on a policy of gradual, cautious absorption of Uriankhai by encouraging Russian colonization.
 Precipitate action by Russia, the Council feared, might provoke China.

 This position changed, however, as a result of genuine concern for the safety of Russian lives and property in Uriankhai, pressure from commercial circles in Russia for a more active approach, and a petition from two Uriankhai khoshuns in the fall of 1913 requesting to be accepted as a part of Russia.
 Other Uriankhai khoshuns soon followed suit.
 In April 1914 Tannu Uriankhai was formally accepted as a protectorate of Russia.